AuDigitalHealth/ci-medicare-records/pages/_includes/medication-pbs-intro.md

 ##### **Usage scenarios**
 The following are the usage scenarios expected:
-* An individual’s Pharmaceutical Benefits Schedule (PBS) claim item records are uploaded to the My Health Record system from a Medicare repository
+* An individual’s PBS claim item records are uploaded to the My Health Record system from a Medicare repository

 ##### **Each Medication SHALL have**